EECS448-KRAAG/SocialStories/README.md

   * Search input is not sanitized and a few specially crafted queries can overload Elasticsearch for a few seconds due to the wildcard search we're using.

 * Frontend
+    * Admin can remove self as admin, possibly leading to there not being any admins left.